mattvenn/zero-to-asic-www/content/post/nsf-report.md

 > The NCDC should restart and manage a free instructional tape-out program in which students in community colleges, 4-year universities, and graduate students can tape-out their class design.

 For too long the semiconductor industry has been inaccessible, limiting opportunity and stifling innovation.
-Now is the time to enable anyone with the interest to try microelectronics, and perhaps plant a seed that develops into the workforce of the future.
+Now is the time to enable anyone with an interest to try microelectronics, and perhaps plant a seed that develops into the workforce of the future.

 You can read the [full report here](https://nsf-ic-education.com/), or you can check my [highlighted version here](/2311.02055-highlights.pdf).